mpound/pdrtpy/docs/source/pdrtpy.measurement.rst

 or can be in K km/s.
 PDRT will do appropriate conversion as necessary when it uses your images (original Measurement remains unchanged).

-For example how to use Measurements, see the notebook `PDRT_Example_Measurements.ipynb`.
+For example how to use Measurements, see the notebook `PDRT_Example_Measurements.ipynb <https://github.com/mpound/pdrtpy-nb/blob/master/notebooks/PDRT_Example_Measurements.ipynb>`_.

 ----------